SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    << Hello, world

-If you have written code in C or Objective-C, this syntax looks familiar to you.
-This line of Swift code is a complete program.
+If you have written code in C or Objective-C, this syntax looks familiar to you --- in Swift, this line of code is a complete program.
 You don't need to import a separate library for functionality like input/output or string handling.
 Code written at global scope is used